Simulation of integrated nonlinear quantum optics: from nonlinear interferometer to temporal walk-off compensator: Temporal walk-off compensation

 The small visibility without TWOC can be explained by investigating the output transfer function.
 As we studied in Sec. \ref{subsec:nonlinear_interferometry}, the addition of the transfer function amplitude from the two squeezers is constructive or destructive depending on the wavelength (see Eq. (\ref{eq:nonlinear_interference})).
 Due to the fast alternation between destructive and constructive addition, the average intensity of the transfer function, which is the average output photon number as in Eq. (\ref{eq:output_photon_num}), almost remains the same even in the change of the integrated phase mismatch.
 Simply speaking, the change in the integrated phase mismatch hardly influences the average photon number.
 Mathematically, it is resulting from the fact that the cosine term in Eq. (\ref{eq:nonlinear_interference}) is strongly dependent on $(\omega_{s}, \omega_{i})$.
 On the other hand, with TWOC, whether the addition of amplitude is constructive or destructive does not depend on the $(\omega_{s}, \omega_{i})$, but depends only on the integrated phase mismatch $\Delta \phi$.
 Therefore, the average intensity of the output transfer function significantly varies with $\Delta \phi$, consequently yielding high visibility of the output photon number.

 The qualitative features regarding the transfer function $U^{s,i}$ we have discussed are observed.
 Without TWOC, the shape of $U^{s,i}$ strongly depends on $\Delta \phi$ as evident in Fig. \ref{fig:interference}(b), while the scale of its absolute value does not change much.
 On the contrary, with TWOC, the shape of $U^{s,i}$ does not change with $\Delta \phi$, while the scale of its absolute value changes dramatically for all the frequency range of interest.
 In other words, the high visibility can be attributed to the adequate TWOC as it recovers indistinguishability between the two squeezers such that the transfer function adds constructively or destructively over the entire bandwidth.
+For the discussion on the indistinguishability and interference, see Sec. \ref{subsec:twoc_timedomain}.
 Furthermore, the TWOC-equipped constructive interferometer generates photons more than four times the value produced from the single nonlinear waveguide.
 The scaling of photon numbers with respect to the number of squeezers is investigated in further detail in Sec. \ref{subsec:cascaded_squeezers}.